MDP-based Energy-aware Task Scheduling for Battery-less IoT: Optimal policy

 \subsection{Policy Types and Unichainity Property}

-Policies in MDPs can be described along two dimensions: deterministic versus stochastic, and stationary versus non-stationary.
-Among these, deterministic and stationary policies are of particular importance, as they often serve as natural candidates for both theoretical analysis and practical implementation.
-Here, we examine these two properties in detail within the framework of the proposed MDP, highlighting their role in shaping decision-making across states and over time.
+MDP policies can be described along two dimensions: deterministic versus stochastic, and stationary versus non-stationary.
+Among these, deterministic and stationary policies are of particular importance, as they often serve as natural candidates for both theoretical analysis and practical implementation~\cite{puterman1994}.
+Here, we examine these two properties in detail within the proposed MDP framework, highlighting their role in shaping decision-making across states and over time.

 \textbf{Deterministic Policy:} A policy is said to be deterministic if, for each state $s\in\mathcal{S}$, it selects a single action with certainty \cite{puterman1994}.
 One common deterministic policy is threshold-based decision-making.
-For example, in the proposed MDP in superstates including states where sensing is permitted (i.e., $s\in\mathcal{S}_1$), the policy may choose the \texttt{sensing} action if the safety probability satisfies $P_{safe}(V)\geq \gamma$, and choose \texttt{sleeping} otherwise.
+For example, in the proposed MDP's states where sensing is permitted (i.e., $s\in\mathcal{S}_1$), the policy may choose the \texttt{sensing} action if the safe-execution probability satisfies $P_{\mathrm{safe}}(V)\geq \gamma$, and choose \texttt{sleeping} otherwise.
 Here, $\gamma$ is a fixed threshold parameter that may depend on the second component of the state (e.g., $\tau$).
 For instance, in Section \ref{ex:superstates}, a possible deterministic policy may be defined as follows.
-In the superstate $(\tau=2,f=0)$, the policy selects the action \texttt{sleeping} for all states of the form $(V,\tau,f)$, where $V\in\{V^{(1)},V^{(2)}\}$, and selects the action \texttt{sensing} for the state $(V^{(3)},\tau,f)$.
+In the superstate $(\tau=2,f=0)$, the policy selects the action \texttt{sleeping} for all states of the form $(V,2,0)$, where $V\in\{V^{(1)},V^{(2)}\}$, and selects the action \texttt{sensing} for the state $(V^{(3)},2,0)$.
 In contrast, within the superstate $(\tau=3,f=0)$, the policy assigns the action \texttt{sleeping} to state where $V^{(1)}$, and the action \texttt{sensing} to states with $V\in \{V^{(2)},V^{(3)} \}$.

 \textbf{Stationary Policy:} A policy is stationary if it remains unchanged over time and depends only on the current state, not explicitly on the time index or decision step \cite{8107579, puterman1994}.
-For example, in Section \ref{ex:superstates}, whenever the process occupies a state of the form $s=(V,\tau,f)$ whit $\tau\in \{0,1,2,3\}$ and $f=0$, the agent applies the same transition rule to determine the subsequent state.
+For example, in Section \ref{ex:superstates}, whenever the process occupies a state of the form $s=(V,\tau,f)$ with $\tau\in \{0,1,2,3\}$ and $f=0$, the agent applies the same transition rule to determine the subsequent state.